Olive Oil and Cannabis-Infused CBD for Skin and Hair Care | DIY Cosmetics

 How to combine Olive oil and Cannabis to make your own herb-infused oil rich in CBD.
 Includes a FREE recipe to make CBD salve.

 Curious about making your own CBD-infused skincare and hair care products?
 You’re in the right place.
-This post explains how to make herb-infused oil using olive oil and cannabis, benefits for skin and hair, and how to create a CBD salve at home.
+This post covers how to make herb-infused oil with Olive oil and cannabis, its benefits for skin and hair, and how to create a CBD salve at home.
 You’ll find a free recipe further down, so stick around if you want to know exactly what’s going on your skin.

 What is CBD and Why Use It?